mararap/minishell/docs/04-signal.md

 * the shell might interrupt itself while it’s supposed to just wait
 * it could print prompts mid-execution
-* it might corrupt internal state (like your global flag)
+* it might corrupt internal state (like our global flag)

 So the shell must **step out of the way temporarily**.